 Following many years of concern about the structural integrity of the church building, the church was closed in 2002 and the congregation moved next door to a newer building that had previously been used as a parish hall.
 Various schemes have been contemplated that would develop the building whilst keeping its exterior intact, but none have come to fruition.
 Meanwhile the church building has continued to deteriorate and its development or restoration have become less and less viable.

 On 4 December 2017, the Church Commissioners of the Church of England published a draft Scheme providing for the demolition of the building.
 If approved, the Scheme would have allowed the Church to go ahead with demolition irrespective of whether the mural was still in situ.

 Thanks to the swift and heartfelt action of many, many lovers of art, history and heritage, who wrote in impassioned terms to the Church Commissioners, that Scheme currently remains on hold.

 In February 2018, while the British Forces Broadcasting Company was filming in the Crypt in connection with this campaign, it became apparent that the mural had been vandalised with graffiti.
-It was also clear that the prevailing humidity levels in the building were gradually contributing to its deterioration.
-With time therefore of the essence, we prioritised the search for a new home for the mural and three local possibilities have now been identified.
-These are being put to the Church Commissioners for their consideration.
+It was also clear that the building’s humidity and lack of ventilation were accelerating its deterioration.
+With time therefore of the essence, we prioritised the search for a new home for the mural and sources of funding for removing it safely.